 Perl's mod_perl allows the Apache web server to embed a Perl interpreter.

 - Perl's DBI package makes web-database integration easy.

-Good question.
-The sort answer is interpreted, which means that your code can be run as is, without a compilation stage that creates a nonportable executebale program.
+Perl is an interpreted, which means that your code can be run as is, without a compilation stage that creates a non portable executable program.